Pre-Admission Counseling Staff

 Service Area: Hawaii and the Welcome Center on the Hayward Campus

-Originally from Ohio, Nancy studied at University of Colorado, then transferred to CSU Monterey Bay to earn her BA.
-She comleted an MA in Education Counseling at SJSU.
+Originally from Ohio, Nancy studied at University of Colorado, Boulder, then transferred to CSU Monterey Bay to earn her BA in Communications.
+She completed an MA in Education Counseling at SJSU.
 She previously worked at CSU Monterery Bay as an admissions counselor, and has worked with the Educational Talent Search and Upward Bound programs.
-She began working at Cal State East BAy in 2008 and is now the Welcome Center Coordinator.
+She began working at Cal State East Bay in 2008 and is now the Welcome Center Coordinator.

-The Recreation and Wellness Center also know as RAW is Nancy's favorite place on campus, where students, staff and faculty can enjoy working out in this huge green and sustainable building.
+The Recreation and Wellness Center also known as RAW is Nancy's favorite place on campus, where students, staff and faculty can enjoy working out in a huge sustainable building.
 She appreciates being able to run on the indoor track, lift weights, play badminton, get a massage, and drink Jamba Juice all in one building.
 Nancy loves the Bay Area for its diversity, authentic ethnic foods, dancing, and the Oakland A's games.
 Nancy's advice to students is don't be shy!
-Make some phone calls; if you have a question, seek the answer.
+Make some phone calls; if you have a question, you seek the answer, not your parents.